glasgowlab/glasgowlab.github.io/site/8_news.md

 **7/2/2023** It's summer!

 We have a lot to celebrate:
 - Columbia undergraduates Emily and Pranav joined the lab, and they both also secured outside summer funding to support their research.
+Nice!
 - We got some of our work out there:
   - [A large collaborative paper](https://www.sciencedirect.com/science/article/pii/S0969212623000308?via%3Dihub) that describes our computational pipeline to get more information from cryo-EM structures of complexes, and which shows how our designed ACE2 traps neutralize new strains of SARS-CoV-2.
-(So crazy to see hypotheses about strategies for mutation-resistant viral therapeutics tested in real life.)
+(So crazy to see hypotheses about strategies for developing mutation-resistant viral therapeutics tested in real life.)
   - [Our paper](https://www.nature.com/articles/s41467-023-36798-1) diving into the allosteric mechanism of the _lac_ repressor.
   - [A preprint](https://www.biorxiv.org/content/10.1101/2023.06.07.544141v1) in collaboration with our neighbors in the Steckelberg lab, which is about the evolution of viral protein inhibition of the human ribosome.
 - At the end of the summer, Daniel will join the Biophysics graduate program at UC Berkeley!
-Our first graduate. :') They will do great in California.
+Congratulations to our first graduate. :') They will do great in California.
 - Melody and Airam join us for the summer from the Amgen program and the Rosetta Commons REU program, respectively.
+Welcome!
 - Belen and Andrew were the first students from our lab to pass their qualifying exams!
 Great job.
 See their [cool](people/other_photos/20230616_web_update/belen_quals.png) [posters](people/other_photos/20230616_web_update/andrew_quals.jpg) (courtesy of Chenlin and Savannah).

 ```{toggle}